 Follow this link to read my complete guide for starting conversations with anyone.

-When I moved to a new city and didn’t know any people there, I couldn’t seem to find anyone I could have a meaningful conversation with.
+When I moved to a new city and didn’t know any people there, I couldn’t seem to find anyone I could have an intellectual conversation with.
 I greatly missed having deep conversations with my friends.

 “Did people get just too busy with their mobile devices and portable entertainment?”, I thought, “Was no one interested in the same things that I was?”

 Here’s my blog post that describes how I managed to start having meaningful conversations when I improved my conversation skills.